Solon Earl Low

-Solon Earl Low (January 8, 1900 – December 22, 1962) was a Canadian politician, farmer, teacher, and school principal in the 20th century.
+Solon Earl Low (8 January 1900 – 22 December 1962) was a Canadian politician, farmer, teacher, and school principal in the 20th century.

 Early life

-Low was born in Cardston, District of Alberta, Northwest Territories, on January 8, 1900 to Sarah Ida (Barber) and James Paton Low.
+Low was born in Cardston, District of Alberta, Northwest Territories, on 8 January 1900, to Sarah Ida (Barber) and James Paton Low.
+His parents were American immigrants, and Mormon pioneer settlers.
 Low's father was a teacher, businessman, and participant in the Utah Constitutional Convention in 1895.

 Low attended Cardston public schools and studied education at Calgary Normal College, the University of Alberta, and University of Southern California.
 At the University of Alberta, he took a lively interest in student activities including debate, basketball, and other sports.
 After his education he began teaching.
 He was married twice, the second time to Alice Fren Litchfield; together, they had five of his eight children.

 Political life

 Low was elected to the Legislative Assembly of Alberta in the 1935 Alberta general election that swept the Social Credit Party of Alberta to power.
 Low became provincial treasurer under Premier William Aberhart in 1937.
 Low brokered an agreement during the 1937 Social Credit backbenchers' revolt to continue the government through a three-month budget and to try to bring Major C. H. Douglas to Alberta.
-As a Minister, Low introduced Accurate News and Information Act on October 1, 1937, and was passed by the legislature on October 4, 1937, during a marathon session which lasted until 12:30 the next morning.
+As a Minister, Low introduced Accurate News and Information Act on 1 October 1937, and was passed by the legislature on 4 October 1937, during a marathon session which lasted until 12:30 the next morning.
 Lieutenant-Governor of Alberta John C. Bowen reserved royal assent until the Supreme Court of Canada evaluated the act's legality.
 In 1938's Reference re Alberta Statutes, the court found that it was unconstitutional, and it never became law.
 Low was defeated in 1940 but regained a seat in a by-election in which George Woytkiw resigned for him.
 Low also held the Minister of Education position in Premier Ernest Manning's government in 1943-1944.

 In 1944, he was acclaimed the first national leader of the Social Credit Association of Canada at the party's founding convention.
 Though there had been a group of Social Credit MPs in parliament since 1935 under the leadership of John Horne Blackmore, the party did not have its first national convention until 1944, when the national party was formally founded.
 He was first elected to the House of Commons in the 1945 federal election.
 Low represented Peace River, Alberta until he lost his seat, along with every other Social Credit Member of Parliament (MP), in the 1958 federal election.
 Low retired as party leader in 1961 and became a judge of the juvenile and family court in Lethbridge in 1961.
 He would die later in 1962.